-Gain (loss) on Disposal of Assets
+Gain on Sale of Assets

-For the year December 31, 2017, the Company recognized a gain of \$8,013 on the contribution of rights to one of the Company's Delta greenhouse facilities and land to Pure Sunfarms in exchange for a 50% equity stake in the Pure Sunfarms.
+No gains were recognized in 2018.
+The Company recognized for the nine month period ended September 30, 2017 a gain of \$8,564 on the contribution of the one of the Company's Delta greenhouse facilities and land to Pure Sunfarms in exchange for a 50% equity stake in Pure Sunfarms.
 See "Investment in Joint Venture" above.
-For the period ended December 31, 2016, the Company had a loss of (\$12).